 - 1. Unscrew the locking pin (B) and nut (A) from the door. - 2.
 To increase the pressure of the door on the gasket, turn the handle.
 Counter-clockwise, to reduce the pressure of the door on the cord, turn the handle clockwise to clockwise. - 3.
 Finally, screw-in the locking pin (B) about 1/4" (6 mm) deep and make sure you lock it with the nut (A).
-If after adjustment the door is not tight, replace the door gasket.

-10.1.4 Replacement of the glass and gaskets
+9.1.4 Replacement of the glass and gaskets

 After a year or more of use, the gasket of the door will compress and become hard which can allow air to pass.
 You can check the air tightness of your door gasket by closing and locking the door on a piece of paper.
 Check all around the door.
-If the paper slides easily anywhere, adjust the door and the gasket if this is not enough.
+If the paper slides easily anywhere, it is time to replace the gasket.

-Always use a genuine gasket that you can purchase from your dealer.
+Use a good quality gasket that you can purchase from your dealer.
 The correct size and density of the gasket are important to ensure a good seal.